 Aerial yoga is not recommended for pregnant women, those with glaucoma, people who suffer from either high or very low blood pressure, those with osteoporosis, or those who have recently suffered from a stroke.

-What benefits will I see out of a regular yoga exercise routine?
+What benefits will I see in a regular yoga exercise routine?

 Benefits include improved ability to breathe, increased cognitive abilities, improved spine health, and a healthy digestive system.
 Other health benefits include increased flexibility, improved lung function, and proper alignment of the spine and hips.
 Aerial yoga is a unique workout that combines cardiovascular and strength training components in order to provide you with a full-body workout.

-I am interested, but don't know where I should start?
+I am interested, but where should I start?

 For those who want to practice at home, I advise you to begin with an instructor in order to ensure that you use the hammock safely and that all equipment is safe to use.